 Brigitte is a digital designer interested in creating parametric and interactive systems.
 She aims to go beyond ‘sustainability' and create regenerative systems — products that not only do less harm, but actively improve the environment, whilst improving our way of living at the same time.

 Cassie Quinn has a background in fashion with a focus on embroidery and textile design.
 She is the founder of CQ Studio which focuses on the R&D of regenerative, local textiles and utilising waste to create new products.
 Currently she is working on new research funded by the UAL Mead Fellowship Award.

-Lara Drouet and Olivier Lacrouts founded studio d-o-t-s in 2014, a nomadic research-led studio active in the field of editorial and curatorial production.
-The studio’s investigations focus on alternative social dynamics, off-the-record stories and experimental design perspectives.
+Lara Drouet and Olivier Lacrouts founded studio d-o-t-s in 2014, a research-led studio active in the field of editorial and curatorial production.
+The studio’s work focuses on alternative social dynamics and experimental design.
 Defined by participatory and interdisciplinary approaches, their work ranges from writing and exhibition-making to educational workshops.

 Miriam Josi and Stella Lee Prowse are designers and collaborators based in Paris.
 They recently completed a Master of Science in Nature Inspired Design at Ensci-les Atelier.
 Their joint work explores the ethics and principles of bio-collaboration through a bio-inclusive philosophy to imagine new fabrication processes that benefit the more-than-human.

-Monika is a PhD candidate at the Hub for Biotechnology in the Built Environment at Newcastle University, researching growth as an alternative approach for the construction of extra-terrestrial habitats, in collaboration with NASA Ames Research Center.
-Also a co-founder of Bio-Futures for Transplanetary Habitats, studying the bio-social and biotechnological relations in space and extreme environments habitats.
+Monika is a PhD candidate at the Hub for Biotechnology in the Built Environment at Newcastle University, researching growth as an alternative approach for constructing extra-terrestrial habitats in collaboration with NASA Ames Research Center.
+Also a co-founder of Bio-Futures for Transplanetary Habitats, studying biosocial and biotechnological relations in space and extreme environments.